-During the financial year, the Board consists of five (5) members; comprising two (2) Independent Non-Executive Directors, one (1) Non-Independent Non-Executive Director and two (2) Executive Directors of which one (1) is the Managing Director.
+During the financial year under review, the Board currently consists of six (6) members; comprising two (2) Independent Non-Executive Directors, two (2) Non-Independent Non-Executive Directors and two (2) Executive Directors of which one (1) is the Managing Director.
 The composition of the Board reflects a balance of Executive and Non-Executive Directors to ensure that the interest of not only the Group, but also stakeholders and the public in general are represented in all business strategies formulation and adoption.
 The composition of the Board also fulfils the MMLR of having at least two (2) or one-third (1/3) of the Board comprising Independent Director.
-In the event of non-compliance with Paragraphs 15.02(1)(a) and 15.02(2) of the MMLR, the Company must fill the vacancy within 3 months.
+In the event of non-compliance with Paragraphs 15.02(1) (a) and 15.02(2) of the MMLR, the Company must fill the vacancy within 3 months.

 The balance of Directors on the Board ensures that no individual or small group of Directors can dominate the decision-making process and that the interests of shareholders are protected.
-In view of Independent Non-Executive Directors form 40% of our Board, the Board had on 2 September 2022, appointed Mr Sandra Segaran A/L Muniandy @ Krishnan ("Mr Sandra Segaran") to increase the number of Independent Non-Executive Directors in the Company.
-The Board considers each of our current Independent Non-Executive Directors to be independent in character and judgement that could provide unbiased and independent views to the Board.
+The Board considers each of the current Independent Non-Executive Directors to be independent in character and judgement that could provide unbiased and independent views to the Board.
 In reaching this determination of independence, the Board has concluded that each of them provides objective challenge to Management, is willing to stand up and defend his/her own beliefs and viewpoints in order to support the ultimate good of the Company and that there are no business or other relationships likely to affect the judgement of the Independent Non-Executive Directors.